-North Carolina’s judicial branch handles criminal and arrest record requests in North Carolina.
+NC judicial branch handles North Carolina arrest records and criminal records requests.
 However, when someone makes a request in person at one of the courthouses, the search will only contain records from that one location; it is not a statewide search.
-North Carolina does not offer the general public a way to order records online, it must be done in person at the courthouse, and requestors must use their application.
+NC does not offer the general public a way to order records online, it must be done in person at the courthouse, and requestors must use their application.
 Each request will cost $25.

 Yes, but there is no central repository where the general public can quickly look up someone’s statewide arrest records.
 The process must be handled manually at each county courthouse.
-Unless they know precisely where someone was processed, they might have to visit numerous branches to get someone’s entire criminal history.
+Unless they know precisely where someone was processed, they might have to visit numerous branches to get someone’s entire criminal arrest records report.

 The crime rate has decreased over the past decade in North Carolina, going from 31,041 crimes in 2006 to 0 by 30% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Any arrest or criminal records will stay on a North Carolina record for life unless the offender petitions the court to have them expunged.
+Any North Carolina criminal record or arrest record will stay on a state report for life unless the offender petitions the court to have them expunged.
 In some cases, they must wait 5 or 10 years before starting the expungement process.
 Only specific crimes can be expunged, and offenders must comply with a whole list of requirements also when petitioning.

 Yes.
 Only certain crimes are eligible for expungement.
 Offenders must wait at least five years for misdemeanors before they can apply to have them expunged.
 For felonies, they must wait ten years.
 If they were arrested but not charged or convicted, they could more easily get their records expunged like it never happened.
 However, they must first comply with a list of eligibility requirements before they can petition the court for expungement.